julianschill/klipper-led_effect/docs/LED_Effect.md

 emitter at full brightness so depending on the power capabilities of your printer board, it is recommended that they be powered from a separate power source.
-It is important that a GND wire be run from the neopixel chain back to the MCU board in addition to the GND to the power source.
+It is important that a GND wire be run from the Neopixel chain back to the MCU board in addition to the GND to the power source.
 This will ensure the board can communicate with the strips.

-At the present time, Klipper only supports 18 discrete emitters per IO pin.
+The number of discrete emitters per IO pin is limited.
 It is possible to wire two strips to the same data pin and have them show the same colors.
 It is also possible to specify multiple LED chains on different IO pins in the LED Effects configuration settings.

-## Wiring APA102 compatible (dotstar) LEDs
+## Wiring APA102 compatible (Dotstar) LEDs

-APA102 dotstar LEDs are similar to the neopixel LEDs with the exception that dotstar uses one-way SPI for communication.
+APA102 Dotstar LEDs are similar to the Neopixel LEDs with the exception that Dotstar uses one-way SPI for communication.
 This requires the addition of a clock signal for the emitters.
 Multiple strips should be able to share the same clock pin but they each require their own data line.